·

 Instructions

 • Prep for canning.
-Prepare your water bath canner by filling it with water and allowing it to simmer on the stovetop.
-Wash your jars with hot soapy water.
-Transfer them to the water bath canner and allow them to simmer until the pie filling is ready.
-Place the lids and rings in a saucepan and allow them to simmer (not boil).
+Fill your water bath canner with water and simmer on the stovetop.
+Wash your jars with hot, soapy water.
+Transfer them to the water bath canner and simmer until the pie filling is ready.
+Place the lids and rings in a saucepan and simmer (do not boil).

 • Prep cherries.
 Bring a large pot of water to a boil.
 Destem and remove the pits from the cherries.
 Working in batches, blanch the cherries in the boiling water for 3 minutes and transfer them to a large bowl.
 Set aside.

 • Start syrup.
-In a large pot add the sugar and clear jel.
+In a large pot, add the sugar and clear jel.
 Stir to combine.
-Add the water to the pot with sugar and clear jel.
+Add the water.

 • Cook to thicken.
 Place over medium heat and allow it to thicken, stirring constantly.
-Continue to allow the mixture to thicken until it becomes bubbly.
+Continue until the mixture becomes bubbly.
 This process takes about 8 minutes.

 • Add juices and flavoring.
 Add in the lemon juice, vanilla extract, almond extract, and cherry juice (if using).
 Stir to combine.
 Allow the mixture to start bubbling again, stirring constantly.
 This takes about 2-3 minutes.